Countly/countly-sdk-documentation/nodejs/next.md

 </table>
 <p>
   To examine the example integrations, please have a look
-  <a href="#h_01HPK9ZBQXA5AYYG2CVHWWWVHB">here.</a>
+  <a href="#h_01HPK9ZBQXA5AYYG2CVHWWWVHB" target="_blank" rel="noopener noreferrer">here.</a>
 </p>
 <h1 id="h_01HABTSEDFXYDEN0QDRY7DEVR7">Adding the SDK to the project</h1>
 <p>
   You can reach Countly NodeJS SDK npm package
-  <a href="https://www.npmjs.com/package/countly-sdk-nodejs">here</a>.
-To add it
+  <a href="https://www.npmjs.com/package/countly-sdk-nodejs" target="_blank" rel="noopener noreferrer">here</a>.
-  to your project, you would use a command similar to these with your preferred package manager:
+  To add it to your project, you would use a command similar to these with your preferred package manager:
 </p>
 <div class="tabs">
   <div class="tabs-menu">